What is the Difference Between Depreciation and Amortization?

 The concept of both depreciation and amortization is a tax method designed to spread out the cost of a business asset over the life of that asset.
 The IRS calls this "cost recovery."

 Expenses are a benefit to a business because they reduce the amount of taxes the business pays.
 But there are different kinds of expenses.

 If you buy copy paper for your business, you expect its useful life is months, not years.
-(Yes, I know it sits around for a while before you use it, but copy paper, like other office supplies, is intended to be used quickly.)
-So copy paper can be counted as a business expense in the year it is purchased.
-If you buy copy paper in 2016, it's expected (according to the IRS) to be used in 2016 and the expense for that purpose is shown on the business tax form for 2016.
+It may sit around for a while before you use it, but copy paper, like other office supplies, is intended to be used up quickly.
+Copy paper can be counted as a business expense in the year it is purchased.
+If you buy copy paper in 2018, it's expected (according to the IRS) to be used in 2018 and the expense for that purpose is shown on the business tax form for 2018.

 But if you buy office furniture or a piece of equipment, you expect to use it for several years, so the IRS says you can't take the expense in the first year.
 You must "recover" the cost by taking it as an expense over several years, considered as the "useful life" of that assets.

 If you buy a $1,000 desk for your office, the IRS has a specific amount of time you can spread out that cost, not counting any salvage (leftover) value.
 Let's say the useful life is nine years, and the salvage value at the end of that nine years is $100.
 Your business must spread out the net cost (original cost less salvage value) over the nine years at $100 a year.
 This calculation is over-simplified, but you get the idea.

 Depreciation is the method of recovering the cost of a tangible asset over its useful life.
 The desk mentioned above, for example, is depreciated, as is a company vehicle, a piece of manufacturing equipment, shelving, etc. Anything that you can see and touch and that lasts longer than a year is considered a depreciable asset (with some exceptions, of course).

 What is Amortization?